mprib/caliscope/docs/installation.md

 === "macOS"

     ```bash
-    # Open Terminal and navigate to your project directory
+    # Open Command Prompt and navigate to directory that will hold venv
+    # this does not need to be the same as where your project workspace is held
     cd path/to/your/project

     # Create a virtual environment named 'venv' using Python 3.10